When it comes to New Year’s resolutions, addiction recovery and quitting substance use are often common themes for many people.

 - Setting time aside specifically for self-care

-3. Grow a Sober Support System
+3. Develop a Sober Support System

-Keeping sobriety at the forefront of your recovery means being mindful of the people that you have in your inner circle.
+Keeping sobriety at the forefront of your addiction recovery means being mindful of the people that you have in your inner circle.

 For many people, this means growing a network of people and loved ones who support recovery and who are also sober.
 It can also mean participating in sober social activities for an extended period of time.